Undergraduate Certificate in Human Resources

 • Analyze why diversity is a critical organizational and managerial issue, and describe the criteria for technology decisions and managing change

-Textbook: M: Management, 6th edition
+Textbook: M: Management

 HRM201 Human Resource Management (3 credits)